Size Up Your Shoe Storage Needs

 Store less-frequently worn shoes in protective clear shoe boxes so they're out of the way — yet easy to spot when you need them.
 Switching your shoes between summer and winter is a great way to save space.

 Outfit your shoes with shoe trees to help protect the shape.
 Cedar shoe trees, in addition to shaping your shoe, absorb moisture that will weaken and damage the shoe.
-Boot Shapers are also helpful for preventing boots from cracks and creases — they even feature a hook for hanging your boots on a closet rod!
+Boot shapers are also helpful for preventing boots from cracks and creases — some even feature a hook for hanging your boots on a closet rod!